OfiliPatrick/personal-website/content/home/experience.md

   date_start = "2020-07-01"
   date_end = "2020-07-01"
   description = """

+Activities:
--  Processed and interfaced with stock price data feeds whilst performing robust unit tests by modifying Python scripts in a REPL environment.
+* Processed and interfaced with stock price data feeds whilst performing robust unit tests by modifying Python scripts in a REPL environment.

- - Refined Perspective’s open-source code written in React to enable traders to monitor the performance of 2 stocks through a graph component
+* Refined Perspective’s open-source code written in React to enable traders to monitor the performance of 2 stocks through a graph component
   """

   [[experience]]